top of page

 1) Chickens: The Small-Scale Livestock of Farm Animals

 Chickens have long been a staple on small farms because of their versatility and ability to thrive in various climates.
-They're a low-cost, high-yield option that not only offers a quick turnaround on investment but also educational and therapeutic benefits if you involve children in farm life or offer educational programs.
+They're a low-cost, high-yield option that not only offers a quick turnaround on investment.
+Chickens are relatively low-maintenance animals that require minimal space and resources compared to larger livestock.
+Additionally, they offer multiple income streams, including eggs, meat, and even fertilizer through their manure.

 Best Chicken Breeds for Profitability